 Safety in Marrakech

 The crime rate in Morocco is fairly low.
-Petty crime like pickpocketing is common in tourist areas and on beaches so be sure to keep an eye on your belongings.
+Petty crime like pickpocketing is common in tourist areas and on beaches.
+Be sure to keep an eye on your belongings.
 And women traveling alone in Morocco will likely get some unwanted attention from aggressive men.

-Travelers who want to keep in touch with their friends and family back home needn’t worry, WiFi is available in pretty much every hotel, restaurant, and coffee shop in Marrakech.
-But as with every public WiFi connection, you can’t always guarantee the security of your data.
+Travelers who want to keep in touch with their friends and family back home needn’t worry, Wi-Fi is available in pretty much every hotel, restaurant, and coffee shop in Marrakech.
+But as with every public Wi-Fi connection, you can’t always guarantee the security of your data.
 To ensure your online safety, be sure to download a VPN before departing, just in case.
-ExpressVPN provides VPN apps that allow you to access content from your home and ensures that your browsing experience is not affected by censorship.
+ExpressVPN provides VPN apps that allow you to access content from your home.
+It won’t affect your browsing experience due to censorship.